Tennis Elbow Treatment

 Afterward, you will need to protect the area for a few days, and avoid vigorous arm movement.

-Steroid or PRP injections are not suitable for everyone and do carry some risks.
+Therapeutic injections are not suitable for everyone and do carry some risks.
 Dr McLean will assess your suitability for the procedure.
 If he decides it’s an appropriate treatment option for your condition, you will be referred for this treatment.

 Arthroscopic Surgery for Tennis Elbow